 6.2.1 All organisations face a variety of risks.
 These may be sourced externally, and therefore largely out of the immediate control of the organisation, or internally.
 Internal risks arise both at the strategic (organisation-wide) level and at the operational (business process) level.
 The University will maintain processes and procedures to provide a systematic view of the risk faced in the course of its academic, administrative and business activities.

-6.2.2 These processes and procedures will be consistent with the Australian/New Zealand Standard IS0 31000:2009 - Risk Management – Principles and guidelines and will be documented in the University’s Risk Management Program - Procedures.
+6.2.2 These processes and procedures will be consistent with the Australian/New Zealand Standard IS0 31000:2009 - Risk Management – Principles and guidelines and will be documented in the associated Risk Management - Procedures and/or practices manual.

-6.2.3 The processes described in the risk management procedures, are to be applied in all the University’s activities to ensure that risks associated with the University’s strategic and operational objectives are identified and effectively integrated into the University’s annual planning process.
+6.2.3 The processes described in the Risk Management - Procedures and manual, are to be applied in all the University’s activities to ensure that risks associated with the University’s strategic and operational objectives are identified and effectively integrated into the University’s annual planning process.
 Reviews of controls and mitigating strategies that link with University plan objectives will be demonstrated in Cost Centre Risk Registers.